EnterpriseDB/barman/doc/manual/21-preliminary_steps.en.md

 ### PostgreSQL connection

-You need to make sure that the `backup` server can connect to the PostgreSQL server on `pg` as superuser or, from PostgreSQL 10 or higher, that the correct set of privileges are granted to the user that connects to the database.
+You need to make sure that the `backup` server can connect to the PostgreSQL server on `pg` as superuser or, that the correct set of privileges are granted to the user that connects to the database.

 You can create a specific superuser in PostgreSQL, named `barman`, as follows: